 A point to confirm is if our Jastrow factor captured a good portion of the total correlation energy possible.
 While some discussion of this was done at the main text, it is also useful to directly see the difference in correlation energy for the quadratic dispersive electron gas where a good fit of the energy is given as the Gaskell form~\cite{G6177, G6280} at $\epsilon = 5$, which is plotted in Figure~\ref{fig:quadcheck}.

 The difference between the well-optimized Gaskell form to our trial Jastrow is less than 10\% of the correlation energy, which at phase transition region around $5.0 \times 10^{11} \textrm{cm}^{-2}$.
 Considering that our chiral superconducting state wins over the Fermi liquid around with 1 meV energy difference at this ansatz, we can conclude that even at the ideal case the chiral superconductor will win over the Fermi liquid at reasonable densities.
-The difference in energy is even smaller for $\epsilon = 10$, as shown in Figure~\ref{fig:quadcheck2}.
+The difference in energy is even smaller for $\epsilon = 10$, as shown on the right figure of Figure~\ref{fig:quadcheck}.